5 harsh truths about your global lifestyle that are standing in the way of your ideal future

-If you're a UK expat in Dubai...
+If you're from the UK and living in Dubai...

 You'll want to take full advantage of the year-round sunshine and beautiful beach clubs.

-Expat destinations are known to be havens for restaurants, bars and clubs.
+Destinations like Dubai are known to be havens for restaurants, bars and clubs.

 It probably feels like there's a new one opening up every day.